developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/utility/index.md

 ## Backup

-RxLogger Utility allows the user to generate a backup of the RxLogger folder on the device as a .zip file.
+RxLogger Utility allows the user to generate a backup of the RxLogger folder on the device as a .zip file, which contains all the RxLogger logs stored on the device.
 From the main RxLoggerUtility tap on **Backup**.

 <img style="height:350px" src="backup.png"/>
 <i>Backup screen</i>